cvat-ai/cvat/cvat/apps/documentation/installation.md

     please read [Django documentation](https://docs.djangoproject.com/en/2.2/ref/django-admin/#createsuperuser).

 -   Open the installed Google Chrome browser and go to [localhost:8080](http://localhost:8080).
-    Type your login/password for the superuser on the login page and press _Login_ button.
+    Type your login/password for the superuser on the login page and press the _Login_ button.
 Now you should be able to create a new annotation task.
 Please read documentation about CVAT for more details.